Will Rogers: Personal life

 In 1908, Rogers married Betty Blake (1879–1944), and the couple had four children: Will Rogers Jr., Mary Amelia, James Blake, and Fred Stone.
 Will Jr. became a World War II hero, played his father in two films, and was elected to Congress.
 Mary became a Broadway actress, and James "Jim" was a newspaperman and rancher; Fred died of diphtheria at age two.
 The family lived in New York, but they spent summers in Oklahoma.
 In 1911, Rogers bought a 20 acre ranch near Claremore, Oklahoma, which he intended to use as his retirement home.
 He paid US$500 an acre, equal to $ per acre today.

 From about 1925 to 1928, Rogers traveled the length and breadth of the United States in a "lecture tour".
 (He began his lectures by pointing out that "A humorist entertains, and a lecturer annoys.")
 During this time he became the first civilian to fly from coast to coast with pilots flying the mail in early air mail flights.
 The National Press Club dubbed him "Ambassador at Large of the United States".
 He visited Mexico City, along with Charles Lindbergh, as a guest of U.S. Ambassador Dwight Morrow.
 Rogers gave numerous after-dinner speeches, became a popular convention speaker, and gave dozens of benefits for victims of floods, droughts, or earthquakes.

-Rogers traveled to Asia to perform in 1931, and to Central and South America the following year.
+Rogers traveled to Asia and Latin America to perform in 1931.
 In 1934, he made a globe-girdling tour and returned to play the lead in Eugene O'Neill's stage play Ah, Wilderness!.
 He had tentatively agreed to go on loan from Fox to MGM to star in the 1935 movie version of the play.
 But, concerned about a fan's reaction to the "facts-of-life" talk between his character and the latter's son, he declined the role.
 He and Wiley Post made plans to fly to Alaska that summer.